aftabakhtar/lms-automation/README.md

 #### Step #2

-Download the web driver for the browser you use (links below) and place it in the project directory.
+Download the web driver for the browser you use (links below) and extract it in the project directory.

 **Google Chrome / Chromium:** https://chromedriver.chromium.org/downloads